 A Special Case Resource may be required by the NYISO to demonstrate its pledged Load reduction capability once in every Capability Period for a period not to exceed one clock hour if it has not otherwise already been called by the NYISO to reduce Load in such period.
 There will be no Energy payments for these one hour audits.
 Audits will be conducted any time during the applicable Capability Period.
+The NYISO will not ordinarily require a Special Case Resource to demonstrate its pledged Load reduction capability via an audit until such time as it appears unlikely that a Special Case Resource event will be called in the relevant Capability Period.

 For purposes of determining deficiencies, Special Case Resources must demonstrate their pledged load reduction for a minimum of one hour each Capability Period.
-This demonstration must be during an actual called Special Case Resource event or audit.
+This demonstration must be during an actual called Special Case Resource event.
 If there are no such Special Case Resource events, one-hour audit results will be used.
 If a Special Case Resource does not meet its pledged Load reduction during an event, or if there is no event and the audit result is applied, the Special Case Resource will be subject to derating for the next like Capability Period and the RIP will be subject to deficiency penalties if the overall performance of all Special Case Resources in the RIP portfolio is less than that committed and certified in accordance with the applicable calculations in Section 3.3 of Attachment J to this Manual.
+This methodology will be implemented commencing with the Summer 2006 Capability Period.

 UCAP values will be calculated for each Special Case Resource in accordance with Section 3.3 of Attachment J to this Manual.
-Performance for each Special Case Resource shall be reported for all hours during all called Special Case Resource events and one-hour audits in a Capability Period.
-The NYISO will calculate performance factors for each Special Case Resource based on the best set of four (4) consecutive hours in each event for events of four hours or more and all hours for events of less than four hours (including audits).
-Performance factors will apply to the next like Capability Period and its succeeding Capability Period.
-If no data is provided for any of the hours used for performance measurement, then they will be treated as forced outage hours.
-All hours, including those in excess of the hours used for performance measurement, may be used to determine Energy payments in accordance with Section 4.12.8, statistics for NYISO internal use and as the basis for various external reports.
+Performance for each Special Case Resource shall be reported for all hours during all called Special Case Resource events and onehour audits in a Capability Period.
+The NYISO will calculate performance factors for each Special Case Resource based on the best set of four (4) consecutive hours in each event for events of four hours or more and all hours for events of less than four hours